 La Maida Project has developed a specific model, a “human care card,” that presents a clear pathway for health.

-La Maida Project’s Ecological Trauma-Informed Model offers a range of customized workshops, training programs, and large-scale projects where participants gain the tools to understand their innate capacity to heal and catalyze change in their own lives, communities, and organizations
+La Maida Project’s health-promoting Ecological Trauma-Informed Model includes a range of experiential workshops, training programs, and large-scale projects where participants gain the tools to understand their innate capacity to heal and catalyze change in their own lives, communities, and organizations

-LMP is dedicated to raising awareness, smashing stigmas, and cultivating community competency around mental health.
+La Maida Project is dedicated to raising awareness, inspiring systemic change, and cultivating community competency around mental health.
 We do so through public lectures, educational events, social media, and more.
-Sharing information that is accurate and inspiring, we believe it is possible to reframe how we view mental health as a society in our lifetime.
-Through the promotion of values and practices that restore our natural capacities to heal and thrive naturally, we can together regenerate the conditions for self-empowerment and self-determination in our communities.
+Sharing information that is accurate and inspiring, we believe it is possible to reframe how we view mental health as a society.

 We have worked closely alongside child welfare agencies such as McKinley, which provides residential and outpatient care for foster and other high-risk youth across Southern California.
 McKinley provides direct mental health and school services to seriously neglected communities and families.
-Our work helped McKinley become trauma-informed through our LMP Model.
+Our work helped McKinley become trauma-informed through our La Maida Project Model.

 In 2019, we were honored to be a grant recipient to offer Provider Engagement for ACEs Aware, an initiative of the Office of the California Surgeon General and the California Department of Health Care Services.
-LMP led informative and inspirational webinars exploring the role of culture in healing and how the LMP Model can guide any organization and community towards a path of self-empowerment and the co-creation of optimal mental health from within.
+La Maida Project led informative and inspirational webinars exploring the role of culture in healing and how the La Maida Project Model can guide any organization and community towards a path of self-empowerment and the co-creation of optimal mental health from within.

 Our work with community-based organizations like the YMCA of Metropolitan Los Angeles involved an in-depth reflection and education program with core leadership of all 26 branches.
 The program served as a foundational building block for the LA Y’s commitment to culture change and social emotional well-being to face the challenges the COVID pandemic brought to light in mental health.